Nippon Budokan arena [日本武道館]

-Nippon Budokan is an arena for Japanese traditional martial arts, and
+Nippon Budokan is an arena for Japanese traditional martial arts.

-is located in Kitanomaru Park on the north side of Kokyo (Imperial
+It is located in Kitanomaru Park on the north side of Imperial Palace (Kôkyo).

 It was opened as the arena for judo in Tokyo Olympic Games in 1964.

-Also it is often used as the arena for dance, marching band and baton twirling.
+It is also used as the arena for dance, marching band and baton twirling.

 Additionally the matches of professional boxing, professional wrestling and mixed martial arts are sometimes held here.

-Every year on August 15th, a memorial service for the war dead from the World War II is held here with the Emperor and Prime Minister in attendance.
+On August 15th every year, a memorial service for the war dead from the World War II is held here with the Emperor and Prime Minister in attendance.

-Here is sometimes used as a special concert hall.
+Here is sometimes used as a special big concert hall.

-The first popular artist who had a concert was the Beetles in 1966.
+The first popular artist who had a concert here was the Beetles in 1966.

 Since then, many big artists such as Led Zeppelin (1971), Deep Purple (1972), Carpenters (1972), Eric Clapton (1974), Queen (1975), Bob Dylan (1978) the Rolling Stones (2003)... had the first their concerts in Japan in Nippon Budokan.